sammydeprez/sammydeprez.github.io/_posts/2024-07-05-reciprocal-rank-fusion-rrf.markdown

 ChatCompletion completion = chatClient.CompleteChat(
     options: options,
     messages: [
-        new UserChatMessage(""what is reciprocal rank fusion"")
+        new UserChatMessage("what is reciprocal rank fusion")
     ]);
 {% endhighlight %}